 DermNet provides Google Translate, a free machine translation service.
 Note that this may not provide an exact translation in all languages

-Author: Smriti Tandon, Paediatric Registrar, The Royal Children’s Hospital, Victoria, Australia.
+Author: Smriti Tandon, Paediatric Registrar, The Royal Children’s Hospital Melbourne, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 January 2020.

 Eczema coxsackium is an enteroviral infection typically affecting children with atopic dermatitis (eczema).
 It is characterised by an eruption of vesicles, bullae, and erosions affecting areas of active or inactive atopic dermatitis.